 These two holidays give us many wonderful freedoms to celebrate here in the USVI.
 The largest celebration on St. Croix takes place out in Frederiksted, known locally as ‘Freedom City’, the site of the 1848 slave revolt that finally brought about the end of slavery in the USVI.
 Typically held on July 4th, the day’s activities include old-fashioned games for children, cultural entertainment, orators and historians, musical entertainment, quadrille dancers, and food, drink and craft vendors.
 Once the sun has set, fireworks light up the night sky from the Frederiksted Pier and can be seen for miles around.

-Join in and help us celebrate Emancipation Day and Independence Day with family, friends, food and fun!
+Join in and help us commemorate Emancipation Day and celebrate Independence Day with family, friends, food and fun!
 And while you are enjoying all of the activities and entertainment the day brings, remember that we are celebrating the freedoms fought for by our ancestors, whether here on St. Croix or back in the thirteen colonies of America.
 Here’s to freedom, fun, and fireworks!

 – Jennie Ogden, Editor